Home > Facade > Façade Industry in the Middle East will Come to a More Matured Model

 We believe in staying up to date always and training our workforce with the best practices periodically.
-We intake mostly fresh graduates and groom them with generic, Lean &Six-Sigma methodologies along with technical teachings.
+We intake mostly fresh graduates and groom them with generic, Lean & Six Sigma methodologies along with technical teachings.
 In fact, all our new joiners must undergo a 2-week induction/training program where they are trained to meet Sobha standards.

 We continue to challenge ourselves to be innovative, analytical, and always at the forefront of bringing change.
-This is how we keep complacency away and continue to set an example to the façade industry.
+This is how we keep complacency away and continue to set an example for the façade industry.

 What do you see as the main challenges faced by your industry?

 The construction industry struggles when it comes to efficiency and optimization, but the façade contracting sector suffers even more.
 Since it is a division of the traditional construction industry any inefficiencies in the construction industry are passed down to the façade industry.
 Adding to that, the Façade contractors always come late in the project and are expected to go out first!

 A unique challenge in the façade industry is the fact that nearly every project will require different designs and have unique engineering constraints and requirements.
 This makes standardization, automation, and mass production extremely hard to achieve.
 The façade contracting industry needs innovations, improvements from the traditional processes, and better communication across all stakeholders to cut down wastages.